https://facdev.ouhsc.edu/certificates-fellowships Parent Page: Certificates & Fellowships id: -1 Active Page: Certificates & Fellowshipsid:26132

 Scholarship & Teaching Excellence Program (STEP)

-This is a longitudinal series of highly interactive, small group seminars led by faculty and administrators designed to give early career faculty an insider's view of the academic health center.
-The FLP affords faculty fellows a structured approach to acquire and apply new skills and to refine existing ones.
+This is a longitudinal series of highly interactive, small-group seminars led by faculty and administrators designed to give early-career faculty an insider's view of the academic health center.
+The Early Career Faculty Leaders program (or FLP) provides leadership faculty fellows with a structured approach to acquire and apply new skills, as well as refine existing ones.
 Click Here to learn more.

 Oklahoma Center for Mentoring Excellence (OCME)

-The goal of the Oklahoma Center for Mentoring Excellence (OCME) is to provide comprehensive faculty mentor and mentee development workshops and to enhance mentoring opportunities for faculty focused on clinical and translational research, faculty from associated IDeA programs, and interested faculty from any of the health sciences center colleges.
+The goal of the Oklahoma Center for Mentoring Excellence (OCME) is to provide comprehensive faculty mentor and mentee development workshops and to enhance mentoring opportunities for faculty focused on clinical and translational research, faculty from associated IDeA programs, and interested faculty from any of the health campus colleges and within the University.
 Click Here to learn more.

 Become an interprofessionally-prepared, collaborative health care professional who delivers patient-centered care.
 Our mission is to organize, recognize, and advocate for faculty to pursue interprofessional collaboration in all aspects of healthcare.
 Our core purpose is transforming how we work together to improve people's health.
 Click Here to learn more.